sebst269/Spotify-Playlist-Analyzer/README.md

 6. Run the script: `python3 src/main.py --summary --export csv --plot`

-> Note: You might need to tunnel your localhost using something like [localhost.run](https://localhost.run) if you want the OAuth redirect to work.
+> You might need to tunnel your localhost using something like [localhost.run](https://localhost.run) if you want the OAuth redirect to work.

 ## Future Plans